Arizona BNSF train burglary investigation leads to discovery of over $500K worth of stolen goods: sheriff

 The Coconino County Sheriff's Office is asking anyone with information on this case or other northern Arizona train burglaries to call them at 928-774-4523.

-The Source: Information for this story was gathered from a news release by the Coconino County Sheriff's Office on June 4, 2026.
+The Source: Information for this report was gathered from a news release by the Coconino County Sheriff's Office and an official statement from BNSF Railway.